zzhangjii/learning-library/ziplabs/oci-vm/README.md

 ## Create a Virtual Cloud Network ##
-1. Log in to the Oracle Cloud Platform.
+1. Sign in to the Oracle Cloud Platform.
 2. Click the menu icon to expand the menu on the left edge of the screen.
 3. Click **Services**.
 4. Click **Compute**.

     ![](img/MyServicesMenu.png)

     [Description of the illustration MyServicesMenu.png](files/MyServicesMenu.txt)

 5. Click the OIC menu icon to expand the menu on the left edge of the screen.